istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 - The service is installed under the namespace: `httpbin`.
 - The service name is: `http-egress`.

-As it is mentioned before, `Istio 1.8.0` introduced the possibility to fine-grain control the `Istio` resources.
-Now, you will take advantage of it.
+Istio 1.8 introduced the possibility to apply overlay configuration, to give fine-grain control over the created resources.

 Create a file with following content: